apaichon/graphql-tutorial/docs/lab-8_module8_en.md

 ```

-6. Implement the *GetCacheResolver* function. put it in the function *ContactQueries* Type in various Gets sections
+7. Implement the *GetCacheResolver* function. put it in the function *ContactQueriesType* in various Gets sections.

 ```go
 // pkg/graphql/types.go